aisayko/Django-tinymce-filebrowser/README.md

         content = HTMLField()

 In your admin.py:

     from django.contrib import admin
     from myapp.models import MyModel
     from mce_filebrowser.admin import MCEFilebrowserAdmin

     class MyModelAdmin(MCEFilebrowserAdmin):
         pass

     admin.site.register(MyModel, MyModelAdmin)

 **django-tinymce-filebrowser** uses django staticfiles.

-If You not use django-tinymce package then add next lines to TinyMCE init:
+If You do not use django-tinymce package then add next lines to TinyMCE init:

     tinyMCE.init({
         ...